About this dish

 - 1 lb. ricotta (not ‘lite’ – this is not a lite dish)

 - 3 C cooked rice (just according to directions, NOT instant rice, not brown, not ‘chinese’, not risotto rice.
 Plain rice.)

-- chopped citron approx 1/2 cup (chop very finely!) you can substitute candied lemon peel
+- 8 oz chopped citron (chop very finely!) you can substitute candied lemon peel

 - 2 C flour (more as needed)